phantomVK/phantomvk.github.io/_drafts/Android/2018-01-01-Activity_Starting.md

         // is pretty messed up, so instead immediately send back a cancel
         // and let the new task continue launched as normal without a
         // dependency on its originator.
-        Slog.w(TAG, "Activity is launching as a new task, so cancelling activity result.");
         r.resultTo.task.stack.sendActivityResultLocked(-1,
                 r.resultTo, r.resultWho, r.requestCode,
                 Activity.RESULT_CANCELED, null);